 “If I do recall from your personnel jacket, you’re married.
 Right?”

-“I didn’t know you were married ma’am.
-It’s not in your personnel jacket and I certainly don’t see a wedding ring.”
+“I didn’t know you were married, it’s not in your personnel jacket and I certainly don’t see a wedding ring.”

-“I was married Richard.
+“I was married, Richard.
 My husband, Michael,” she bit her bottom lip which told him that she didn’t like talking about what he had asked her, “died in battle aboard the HFS Cromwell with the then ACF at Tau Ceti toward the end of the war.
 She was lost with all hands.
 Direct hit to one of the fusion plants, there wasn’t time to get to the escape pods.
 It went up so fast there was no chance for the failsafe to engage or for the crew to get to the escape pods.”

 “I’m sorry,” Richard stared into his Scotch.
 “I didn’t know.”

 “It’s not like I gave you any reason to look.
 Besides, I’ve gotten over it,” she paused for a moment, “for the most part.
 At least my kids are safely at home with my sister while I’m here running this station.
 And before you ask why I don’t bring them here, this place isn’t exactly conducive to raising children just yet, at least not until it goes fully online.
 And even then, running a station like this is a fulltime job.
 I wouldn’t have the time I’d need to be a proper parent to them and that wouldn’t be fair to them.”

 “True,” he nodded his head, taking all of that in, “I didn’t know you had kids either.
 How old?”

 “My oldest, my daughter, is sixteen Terran-years old.
-She has dreams of being just like her mom.
-Wants to join the Space Force.
+She has dreams of being just like her mom; she wants to join the Space Force.
 My youngest, my son at twelve, thinks he wants to be a Marine.
 I’m doing my best to dissuade him of that notion,” she said with a brief chuckle.